Doctor of Ministry

 *Based on 2019 Tuition.
 Fees are subject to change each year.

-**Please note: students must maintain a regular course load, as well as a “B” average, to continuing receiving their scholarship.
+**Please note: students must maintain a regular course load, as well as a “B” average, to continue receiving their scholarship.

 When considering the cost of completing a Doctor of Ministry degree, students should consider the following categories of expenses: